 Discharge from the former 260 Outfall at Consolidated Unit 16-021(c)-99 from 1951 to 1996 served as a primary source of HE and inorganic contamination found throughout the site (LANL 1998, 059891; LANL 2003, 085531; LANL 2011, 207069).
 The drainage channel below the outfall and the canyon bottom and surface water, alluvial groundwater, and deep perched-intermediate groundwater are contaminated with explosive compounds, including Royal Demolition Explosive (RDX), Her Majesty's Explosive (HMX), 2,4,6-trinitrotoluene (TNT), and barium.
-In addition, the VOCs tetrachloroethene, TCE, methyl tert-butyl ether, and toluene have been detected in a number of locations, including perched-intermediate groundwater in wells R-18, R-25 screens 5 and 6 (pending plugging and abandonment), R-63, R-68, and R-69.
+In addition, the VOCs tetrachloroethene, TCE, methyl tert-butyl ether, and toluene have been detected in a number of locations, including perched-intermediate groundwater and regional groundwater.
+RDX has also been detected in regional groundwater in wells R-18, R-25 screens 5 and 6 (now plugged and abandoned), R-63, R-68, and R-69.